Skip to content

 subprocess.run(["uv", "pip", "install", "--system", "seaborn"], check=True)

 Use --system because the container runs without a virtual environment.
-Installed packages persist for the lifetime of the container but are lost when it restarts (idle timeout, deploy, manual stop).
+Installed packages last for the lifetime of the container but are lost when it restarts (idle timeout, deploy, manual stop).
 Add frequently needed packages to src/pynchy/agent/mcp/notebook.Dockerfile instead.

 Direct file access